Characters of the Marvel Cinematic Universe: M–Z: Hank Pym / Ant-Man

 Dr. Henry "Hank" Pym (portrayed by Michael Douglas) is an entomologist and quantum physicist who created the formula for the Pym Particle, a subatomic particle that changes the distance between atoms, allowing one to shrink and grow in relative size, while increasing strength.
 Hank Pym is the MCU's original Ant-Man, a role begun in 1963, during his tenure as a high-ranking scientist and operative at S.H.I.E.L.D.

 As the Ant-Man, Hank Pym operated as a classified agent performing field missions on behalf of S.H.I.E.L.D., using a self-designed shrinking suit powered by Pym particles that also gave him the ability to communicate with different species of ants by producing electromagnetic waves that stimulate the olfactory nerve centers of the ants.
 During one of these classified missions in 1987, his wife Janet van Dyne was lost within the Quantum Realm and presumed dead.
 Following the incident, Pym resigns from S.H.I.E.L.D. in 1989, after he suspects Howard Stark of attempting to replicate the Pym particle formula.
 Pym retires the Ant-Man suit and founds his own technology company in San Francisco.
 In 2015, after Darren Cross' takeover of the company, Pym subsequently recruits Scott Lang to take on the mantle of Ant-Man, with the assistance of his estranged daughter Hope van Dyne.
 Together, they prevent Cross from selling the Yellowjacket technology to Hydra.
 In 2016, Pym inadvertently violates the Sokovia Accords because of Lang's misuse of his technology, and becomes a fugitive along with Hope from the FBI.
 In 2018, with help from Lang and Hope, he subsequently succeeds in rescuing Janet from the Quantum Realm.
 However, shortly after, Pym, along with Janet and Hope, becomes a victim of the Blip.
 In 2023, Pym is restored to life and attends Tony Stark's funeral with Janet, Hope, and Lang.
-Following the Battle of Earth, he, Janet, Hope, Lang, and Cassie Lang are accidentally transported to the Quantum Realm where they encounter and seemingly defeat Kang the Conqueror from escaping into the Multiverse.
+In 2026, he, Janet, Hope, Lang, and Cassie Lang are accidentally transported to the Quantum Realm where they encounter and seemingly defeat and prevent Kang the Conqueror from escaping into the multiverse.